Sign up to our newsletter

 Why is the new Building Safety Act 2022 important?

 The new requirements of the Building Safety Act do not just apply to taller buildings.
-Parts of the BSA 2022 will have implications for ALL buildings as it will make the Building Safety Regulator responsible for the performance of the building control sector to ensure standards are met, and for setting building standards.
+Parts of the BSA 2022 have implications for ALL buildings as it has made the Building Safety Regulator responsible for the performance of the building control sector to ensure standards are met, and for setting building standards.
 The Building Safety Act 2022 will establish a New Homes Ombudsman scheme for new build properties, to hold developers to account.
 The BSR will also be given powers to regulate construction products for the UK.

-Those who are designing and constructing higher risk buildings will have formal responsibility for complying with building regulations, reducing risks, and ensuring that those who create Building Safety risks are responsible for managing them.
+Those who are designing and constructing higher risk buildings now have formal responsibility for complying with building regulations, reducing risks, and ensuring that those who create Building Safety risks are responsible for managing them.

-The BSA 2022 will place specific duties on organisations which own and manage high rise residential buildings to take a range of specific and prescribed actions to identify risks, put the required measures in place to keep the building and its’ residents safe, and to evidence how they are doing this.
+The BSA 2022 has placed specific duties on organisations which own and manage high rise residential buildings to take a range of specific and prescribed actions to identify risks, put the required measures in place to keep the building and its’ residents safe, and to evidence how they are doing this.
 The BSR will assess compliance with the duties, and if it is satisfied they are being met will issue a Building Assessment Certificate to permit the building to be occupied.

 In addition, a building safety charge will be introduced, so leaseholders can see and know what they are being charged for building safety, and there will be powers to limit the costs that can be charged.
 New sanctions of up to two years in prison and unlimited fines will be in place for anyone breaking legal duties.